 - When rooftops start to accumulate ice, this can be very dangerous to pedestrians below if icicles break and fall.

 - For surfaces, the ground can become very slippery and walking becomes a challenge.

 People go to great lengths to try to solve this problem, including climbing on rooftops or manually shoveling snow and ice, or using various chemicals to melt it.
 These options often pose safety, and even environmental risks.
 Mitigating snow and ice hazards means improved safety and lower maintenance costs for you.

-Can Self-Regulating Heat Trace Cable Melt the Ice?
+Can Self-Regulating Heat Trace Cables Melt the Ice?

 An innovative technology that has been around for decades is the use of electric heat tracing self-regulating systems.
-Self-regulating heat tracing cable is a cost and energy-efficient solutions.
+Self-regulating heat trace cables are a cost and energy-efficient solutions.
 It utilizes an intelligent design to constantly monitor ambient temperature.
 Then, it will switch on and off accordingly.

 For example, when the ambient temperature is low, the polymer contracts and results in many conductive paths that create increased heat output.
 However, when the ambient temperature is high, the polymer expands, and results in fewer conductive paths that create decreased heat output.
 As a result, heat is only emitted when and where it is needed, keeping energy usage down.